-Students may meet with our Honors Advising Coordinator, Erin Martin, at any point during their career at Georgia Southern.
-Incoming first year students will be required to meet with the Honors Advising Coordinator during their fall term while incoming transfer students will be required to meet at the start of their first term at Georgia Southern.
-Additionally, any current Georgia Southern students admitted to the Honors Program will be required to meet with the Honors Advising Coordinator upon acceptance of their invitation to join.
+Incoming first year students will be required to meet with the Honors Advisor on their home campus during their fall term while incoming transfer students will be required to meet at the start of their first term at Georgia Southern.
+Additionally, any current Georgia Southern students admitted to the Honors Program will be required to meet for advisement upon acceptance of their invitation to join.

 Advisement through the University Honors Program is designed to supplement the advisement students receive through their home colleges or departments and is not a replacement for such.